-A Member whose name is recorded on a competition starting sheet is required to report promptly to the Pro Shop when called and be ready to tee off at the allotted tee time.
+A Member whose name is recorded on a competition starting sheet is required to report promptly to the Golf Shop when called and be ready to tee off at the allotted tee time.

-A Member who does not show up or fails to notify the Pro Shop at least one hour prior to his/her designated starting time of his/her inability to play is deemed to be a “no show”.
+A Member who does not show up or fails to notify the Golf Shop at least one hour prior to their designated starting time of their inability to play is deemed to be a “no show”.

 Mobile Phones must not be switched on or must be switched to silent mode at all times on the golf course during competitions of any kind.
 Players and/or their caddies must not use them at any time during competition.

 This prohibition commences from the moment that the player or the first player in a group of players tees off until the player or the last player in a group of players completes the final putt of the competition round.
 Players and/or caddies who need to use a mobile phone can do so but must leave the course at an appropriate break in the round usually at the half way mark.

 Any breach of this rule will lead to instant disqualification.